geudde/attic-chest/pages/03.season-2/15.meeting-27/06.lines/docs.md

 visible: false
 ---

-May ev’ry link that forms this slender Chain
+May ev’ry link that forms this slender chain
-Some Guardina Sylph in gentle bonds retain,
+Some guardian sylph in gentle bonds retain,
 To hover near thee, and to shield thee still
 From ev’ry harm, from e’en the *thought* of ill!
-So may this Circlet dearest Maiden prove
+So may this circlet dearest maiden prove
 Symbol of *Union*, *Purity*, and *Love!*